-''' PKZIP(R) Version 2.50 FAST!
-Compression Utility Copyright 1989-1997 PKWARE Inc. All Rights Reserved.
+''' PKZIP(R) Version 6.0 FAST!
+Compression Utility Copyright 1989-2002 PKWARE Inc. All Rights Reserved.
 Registered Version PKZIP Reg.
 U.S. Pat. and Tm.
 Off.
 Patent No. 5,051,745 '''

 PKWARE DISCLAIMS ALL WARRANTIES AS TO THIS SOFTWARE, WHETHER EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY IMPLIED WARRANTIES OF MERCHANT-ABILITY, FITNESS FOR A PARTICULAR PURPOSE, FUNCTIONALITY OR DATA INTEGRITY OR PROTECTION.
+PKWARE IS NOT LIABLE FOR INCIDENTAL OR CONSEQUENTIAL DAMAGES.
 See documentation for further disclaimers and information.

-For use on multiple machines or to use to distribute your information or software, a separate license is required.
-Please see the LICENSE.TXT file for further information.
+This program is protected by US Copyright law and International Treaty.
+Unauthorized reproduction or distribution of this program, or any portion of it, may result in civil and criminal penalties, or prosecution.
+For use on multiple machines or to use to distribute your information or software, a site or distribution license is required.
+Please see the license agreement for further information.